masan-msft/sp-dev-docs.ru-ru/docs/general-development/how-to-deploy-udfs-using-sharepoint-foundation-solutions.md

 ```

-    > **Note:**
+    > [!NOTE]
     > You should generate a unique GUID for each solution.
 For more information about **Solution** element, see the SharePoint Foundation [Solutions and Web Part Packages](http://msdn.microsoft.com/library/a145a5eb-fbb6-4328-b5b3-96bf5ce89a19%28Office.15%29.aspx) (http://msdn.microsoft.com/en-us/library/ms413687.aspx).

 ### <a name="to-create-a-solution-package"></a>To create a solution package